 The Florida partition process must comply with the Florida Statutes – Chapter 64 – titled “Partition of Property.”
 The first part of the partition action is the filing of the complaint.
 By statute, the complaint shall include the following:

 - “A description of the lands of which partition is demanded”

 - “The names and places of residence of the owners, joint tenants, tenants in common, coparceners, or other persons interested in the lands according to the best knowledge and belief of plaintiff”

 - Other relevant matters which can help the court understand the issues

-If some items are not known such as the residence of a co-owner – that lack of knowledge should be stated in the complaint.
+If some items are unknown, such as the co–owner's residence, that lack of knowledge should be stated in the complaint.